bhavyaajainn/Finlearn/README.md

 We learned that most financial apps fail to connect education with real-world action, leaving users unmotivated and underserved.

 🤖 **Working with Perplexity AI API**
-We discovered that while Perplexity AI provides rich content, its limitations around structure and rate limits required us to build fallback systems and formatting layers to maintain quality.
+We discovered that while Perplexity SONAR APIs provides rich content, its limitations around structure and latency required us to build fallback systems and formatting layers to maintain quality.

 📈 **Personalization is More Than Preferences**
 We realized that meaningful personalization must evolve with user behavior — like article interactions, quiz results, and goal completions — not rely solely on static inputs.